 The years after World War II were a time of tremendous growth for higher education, as thousands of veterans went to college on the G.I.
 Bill.
 Brockport began a period of expansion in that time that was unprecedented in the school's history.

-In the early years of President Albert Brown (1965-1981), the school's growth rate built to a height of activity, seeing the high-rise residence halls, library and other buildings rise up to make the campus that one sees today.
+In the early years of President Albert Brown (1965-1981), the school's growth rate peaked, seeing the high-rise residence halls, library and other buildings rise up to make the campus that one sees today.
 The school continued to evolve in the last years of the 20th century under the leadership of President John Van De Wetering (1981-1997), who launched the MetroCenter, Brockport's classroom complex in downtown Rochester.
 During his tenure, Brockport's international education program greatly expanded to become the largest in the SUNY system and among the 10 largest in the US.

-From 1997 to 2004, under the leadership of Paul Yu—working closely with faculty, staff and students—Brockport achieved new levels of excellence and recognition, from acquiring the latest information technologies to improving campus communications to increasing admissions standards.
+From 1997 to 2004, under the leadership of Paul Yu, Brockport achieved new levels of excellence and recognition, from acquiring the latest information technologies to improving campus communications to increasing admissions standards.
 Brockport became recognized throughout New York and within the SUNY system as an innovative and dynamic institution.
-Noteworthy achievements included: an increase in average SAT scores from 1002 in 1998 to 1071 in 2004, increase in first-year retention rate from 71 percent in 1998 to 83 percent in 2004, and an increase in funded faculty research grants from $3.5 million in 1999 to $5.7 million in 2004.

 The College at Brockport, State University of New York, 2005-Present